The Pion Model: Remarks

 \item Just as the nucleus can be split into sub-constituents we could conceive of an elementary particle being split into its constituent quarks with the release of energy.
 This however is forbidden by the quark confining force in the QCD potential.
 The above considerations on the other hand suggest that the particles could be split or fused into other particles and pions with the release of energy.

-\item We quickly observe that the above mass spectrum formula (\ref{4Ge4}) works remarkably well for all known non-leptonic Fermions too \cite{bgs-tdu-08}.
+\item We quickly observe that the above mass spectrum formula (\ref{4Ge4}) works remarkably well for all known non-leptonic Fermions too \cite{tduniv}.
 This appears surprising because it must be borne in mind that this derivation is insensitive to quantum numbers such as spin and so on. \end{enumerate}

 On the other hand, pions being Hadrons, it is expected that they contribute to the masses of the other Hadrons.
-In any case it is expected that reactions (\ref{eq-5}) hold good for Fermions as well, provided that there is a balance of other quantum numbers.\\
+In any case it is expected that reactions (\ref{eq-5}) hold good for Fermions as well, provided that there is a balance of other quantum numbers.
+Indeed, as is well known such pion production has been observed at the RHIC, over the years in proton-proton and other collisions \cite{kanazawa-00,levaieur-08,levaiar-08b}.\\

+In any case the very fact that all non leptonic particle masses are covered (with error limits), by a single formula in terms of the pion mass is in itself very suggestive and interesting.
 In other words (\ref{4Ge4}) holds good for all known elementary particles.
-Further (\ref{eq-5}) maybe important in the context of very high energy collisions taking place at 7 TeV expected at LHC in 2013.
+Further (\ref{eq-5}) maybe important in the context of very high energy collisions taking place at 14 TeV expected at LHC in 2013.